Kevinm360/AI-Web-Scrapper/README.md

 - **style.css**: The stylesheet that adds modern, aesthetic styling to the webpage, such as gradients and animations.
 - **app.py**: Main application logic for web scraping, sentiment analysis, and file generation.
 - **requirements.txt**: Lists all the dependencies used in this project (Flask, BeautifulSoup, aiohttp, etc.).
+- MUST RUN ON PYTHON 3.12 OR NEWER

 ## Contributing
 Feel free to fork the repository, create a new branch, and submit a pull request.
 Contributions are welcome!